Mexico elects its first female president. Her real challenges lie ahead.

 Why We Wrote This

 Mexico’s new female president is walking a crossroads with her nation.
-Buoyed by the popular economic policies of her predecessor and riding a wave of enthusiasm for women’s rights, she faces enormous challenges ahead.
+Buoyed by the popular economic policies of her predecessor and riding a wave of enthusiasm for women’s rights, she also faces enormous hurdles.

 But AMLO also faces criticism that he has rolled back democracy, and his efforts to fight organized crime have been met with mixed results.
 Dr. Sheinbaum, a climate scientist and the former mayor of Mexico City, will have to address leadership that has polarized the nation, at a time of record violence.
 Double standards for women leaders will also certainly come into play for the new president.